 The next step is to open the Augmented Replay and look at the steps where those behaviors were associated with your sentences.

 In our example, at step 15:

-So the next thing to do is entering the details to discover which sentence of your underperformed that way:
+So the next thing to do is to enter into the details to discover which sentence of yours underperformed that way: